 Discover how we build STEM access by helping mentors of underrepresented and low-income students entering research projects in scientific or engineering competitions.

 Middle School Research Teachers Conference

-The Society is proud to add the Middle School Research Teachers Conference to our Equity & Outreach programs in 2019.
-50 middle school teachers will be coming to Washington, D.C. in mid-October to learn from each other.
+The Society is proud to add the Middle School Research Teachers Conference to our Equity & Outreach programs.
+Each year 50 middle school teachers will come to Washington D.C. to collaborate and learn from each other.

 STEM Research Grants